Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 • Rotate a quarter turn every two weeks for even growth.

-• Leaves dusted with a microfiber cloth, without polish.
+• Dust leaves with a microfiber cloth, no polish.

 Weak signal

-Dull leaves, dry edges, elongating stems: check light and watering before adding fertilizer.
-It's better to correct the environment than to overstimulate.
+Dull leaves, dry edges, stretching stems: check light and watering before adding fertilizer.
+It’s better to fix the environment than to overstimulate.

 9. Quick checklists